 It’s 2017 and best mechanical gaming keyboards are getting better and bigger the more the industry develops.
 To keep up with the competition, companies have to step up their game to put something new and amazing on the table.
 Through the years the mechanical gaming keyboards have stuck on being the most desired type of gaming keyboards there is leaving the chiclet and membrane keyboards somewhere in the background.
+It’s become more difficult to choose the best gaming keboards 2017.

 But companies like Razer and Logitech are now actually trying to create new and fresh technologies in the world of the keyboard switches to try and match the great feel and quality of the mechanical switches.
 Although switches such as The Razer Ornata Chroma’s mecha-membrane switches and The Logitech G910 Orion Spark’s Romer-G switches get as close as they can be to the Cherry MX switches, can they become the new gaming keyboards’ thing?